A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces

-where the function $g$ is defined in \eqref{tubular}.
-It follows that the two curves are parallel and hence nit linked so that in particular
+where $g$ is defined in \eqref{defchi1}-\eqref{defchi1bis}.
+The two curves are parallel and hence not linked, so that

-The conclusion then follows directly from \eqref{linkhopf}. \end{proof} \begin{remark} {\rm An alternate, perhaps more direct and more illuminating though also longer proof would be to construct \emph{explicitely} a continuous deformation with values into $\S^2$ of $\Uppsi_\varrho[\mathcal C, \frameref]$ to a constant map.
-The main step in this construction is to show that there exists a continuous map $\Phi$ from the exterior domain $ \R^3 \setminus\mathcal C$ to $\S^1$ such that
+The conclusion then follows directly from \eqref{linkhopf}. \end{proof} \begin{remark} {\rm An alternative, perhaps more direct and more illuminating though also longer proof would be to construct \emph{explicitely} a continuous deformation with values into $\S^2$ of $\pont_\varrho[\mathcal C, \frameref]$ to a constant map.
+The main step in this construction is to show that there exists a \emph{continuous} map $\Phi$ from the exterior domain $ \R^3 \setminus\mathcal C$ to the circle $\S^1$ such that

-Assume for the moment that the map $\Phi$ is constructed and let us define the deformation.
+Assume for the moment that $\Phi$ is constructed and let us define the deformation.
 We set

-where the functions $f$ and $g$ have been defined in \eqref{defchi1} and where the function $\mr$ is defined as
+where the functions $f$ and $g$ have been defined in \eqref{defchi1}-\eqref{defchi1bis} and where the function $\mr$ is defined as

 It follows from the properties of $f$ and $g$ that $F$ is continuous from $\R^3 \times [0,1]$ to $\S^2$, that $F(\cdot, t)$ belongs to $C^0_{\rm ct}(\R^3, \S^2)$ for any $t \in [0,1]$ and that

 yielding hence the desired deformation.
 The construction of the map $\Phi$ is obtained adapting the Biot and Savart formula, as done for instance in \cite{ABO}. } \end{remark}